 Is it just me or does it seem a good green salad recipe can be hard to come by?
 They all seem so similar, with some basic lettuce, maybe a hint of cheese and a few scarce tomatoes and a few basic options of that cringe worthy bottled dressings that has been straying in the refrigerator for months.

 This salad is one of my all time favorite salads!
 How can you go wrong with cheese, bacon, almonds and homemade croutons?
-I changed this salad up a lot to make it my own, but this recipe was inspired by a recipe that came from a famous restaurant called The Lion House Restaurant.
+The recipe is adapted from a restaurant called The Lion House Restaurant.
 My family has been making this salad for years.
 Whenever it’s brought to a party everyone is coming back for seconds and thirds until the last person heading to the empty salad bowl is utterly disappointed when they find it has all been completely devoured.

 Try this salad and it’s very likely to be come one of your favorites too!

 Oh and warning, once you’ve had homemade croutons you will never go back to store bought croutons.
-Homemade croutons are at least a thousand times better =) and they are actually very simple to make.
+Homemade croutons are at least a thousand times better and they are actually really easy to make.